JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 #### Submodules

-Next, I considered pulling all the shared code into one repository, then including this in a git submodule within my blog repositories.
+Next, I considered pulling all the shared code into one repository, then including this as a git submodule within my blog repositories.
 This was perhaps a more accurate logical mapping, since the shared code was a "part" of the overall blog.
 Additionally, updating would be easy, just update the submodule commit.

 Again, this idea didn't end up working.
 The shared files (e.g. `_includes`) are in the same directory level as the posts themselves, whereas a submodule needs to be inside a dedicated folder.
 Whilst I *could* have reconfigured the build system to look for the posts somewhere else, I've worked in a project that depended on submodules before, and it wasn't very fun!